Deciding when to wean your baby off breast is a very personal choice for mothers and their children.

 Make sure to manage your symptoms.

-Sadler said some moms may experience engorgement or clogged milk ducts.
+Sadler tells TODAY.com that some moms may experience engorgement or clogged milk ducts.

-"Engorgement is your body’s way of telling your breasts that you don’t need the milk anymore," she said.
+"Engorgement is your body’s way of telling your breasts that you don’t need the milk anymore," she says.
 "The key to preventing mastitis when weaning is to 'manage' the engorgement."

 Expect to be on an emotional roller coaster for a few weeks.